When bonds weaken, they can be renewed

 The Process of Therapy

-We look closely at recurring dynamics—the flare-ups, shutdowns, and missed connections.
-Attention is given not only to content, but to tone, timing, and what remains unspoken.
+Exploring patterns We look closely at recurring dynamics — the flare-ups, shutdowns, and missed connections — paying attention not only to what is said, but to tone, timing, and what remains unspoken.

 Couples Therapy with Amphora in San Francisco